-- 6.14 Where Internal Audit is requested to provide advice, consultancy or investigatory work, the request will be assessed by the Audit Manager.
-Such assignments will be accepted only where it is considered the following criteria are met: - The work requested can be accommodated within the agreed audit days and Internal Audit has the skills to deliver the work - The assignment will contribute to strengthening the control framework - No conflict of interest could be perceived from Internal Audit's acceptance of the assignment - 6.15 In line with the PSIAS, approval will be sought from the board for any significant additional consulting services not already included in the audit plan prior to accepting the engagement.
+- 6.14 Where Internal Audit is requested to provide advice, consultancy or investigatory work, the request will be assessed by the Group Audit Manager.
+Such assignments will be accepted only where it is considered the following criteria are met: - The work requested can be accommodated within the agreed audit days and Internal Audit has the skills to deliver the work - The assignment will contribute to strengthening the control framework and / or improve value for money - No conflict of interest could be perceived from Internal Audit's acceptance of the assignment - 6.15 In line with the PSIAS, approval will be sought from the board for any significant additional consulting services not already included in the audit plan prior to accepting the engagement.